18 Must-Try Restaurants in “The Old Pueblo”

 The cozy little cafe inside Tucson’s Museum of Art has been rated as one of the best museum restaurants in the country.
 Featuring an eclectic Southwestern styled dining room, a beautiful shady outdoor patio (perfect for cool fall and spring mornings), and a menu comprised of numerous regional dishes, it really is a must-try when visiting Tucson, even more so if you are interested in exploring the diverse art scene, in and around downtown.

 Acclaimed Chef Mark Jorbin studied at the Scottsdale Culinary Institute and has incorporated many Southwestern style elements into the menu offerings.
-This cafe serves up some pretty tasty breakfast fare including a delicious market skillet loaded with fresh veggies and rosemary potatoes and served with homemade multi grain bread, house made granola and yogurt, lemon poppy seed waffles, and a southwestern style avocado toast.
+This cafe serves up some pretty tasty breakfast fare.
+Recent selections have included: a delicious market skillet loaded with fresh veggies and rosemary potatoes and served with homemade multi grain bread, house made granola and yogurt, lemon poppy seed waffles, and a southwestern style avocado toast.

 The enticing dessert counter will tempt you to indulge in a sweet treat, whether it be the wildly popular wildberry cake, a red velvet cookie, or even a decadent gluten-free brownie.
 A full espresso bar is also available, so you can save yourself the hassle of an extra coffee run.